neontribe/my-best-life/content/services/indoamerican-refugee-migrant-organisation-irmo-latin-american-youth-forum.md

 interests:
   - Art and Design
   - Volunteering
+feelings:
+  - unsure
 costValue: 0
 age:
   minAge: 13
   maxAge: 19
 format: Meeting a group of people
 location: IRMO, Unit 8, Warwick House, Overton Road, London, SW9 7JP
-time: Wednesday 10am-1pm and 2pm-4pm
+time: Monday to Friday from 10am to 1pm and from 2pm to 5pm
 expectation: You will need register to the projects with a parent/carer before they can start the activities.
 email: layf@irmo.org.uk